versia-pub/docs/docs/extensions/custom-emojis.md

 # Custom Emojis

-Please see [Custom Emojis](/structures/custom-emoji) for more information about the Custom Emojis type.
-The extension is implemented as such:
+For detailed information about the Custom Emoji type, refer to [Custom Emojis](../structures/custom-emoji).
+The implementation of the extension is as follows:

 ```json5
 {